 8. Disable animations in the Windows 10 interface

-Windows 10 has some beautiful, modern animations that bring various interface elements to life.
+Windows 10 has beautiful, modern animations that bring various interface elements to life.

-However, the animations are always stored in RAM and stay there at all times.
+However, the animations are always stored in RAM and always stay there.

 So, it’s best to disable most or all animations altogether.
 Of course, your Windows will look and feel slightly worse, but it’s worth it if your system is low on memory.